HaCk3Dq/raspberry-vu/README.md

 Troubleshooting
 ---------------
-* Pulseaudio doesnt seem to be configured - do not run pulse audio in system mode
+* Pulseaudio doesn't seem to be working properly:

+    - do not run pulseaudio in system mode

+    - make sure the user is added to the _audio_ and _pulse-access_ groups:
+      `sudo usermod -aG audio,pulse-access pi` - and then restart pulseaudio.

+    - start pulseaudio in debug mode: `pulseaudio --log-level=debug` instead of daemonized and scutinize the logs for any obvious errors.

 * If the make command fails, check to ensure you have all the build tools installed properly.